aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

     ```

 !!! tip
     The response for selection products tends to get big if all articles, texts, images and attributes are included.
-You can limit the returned fields using the [fields parameter](basics.md#return-specific-fields-only) and this work for the relationship fields too if you use *&fields[product/lists]=product.lists.type* for example to return the type of the product resp. attribute relationship only.
+You can limit the returned fields using the [fields parameter](basics.md#return-specific-fields-only).
+This works for the relationship fields, too, if you use e.g. *&fields[product/lists]=product.lists.type* to return the type of the product resp. attribute relationship only.

 ## Configurable options